hfrancis7/Module12Challenge-SQL-EmployeeTracker/README.md

   - Clone this repo to your local machine.
   - Run "npm init -y" to ensure you have the node_modules file in the root directory of the cloned repo.
-  - Make sure you have the mySQL2 package, the inquirer@8.2.4 package, and the console.table package listed
+  - Make sure you have the mySQL2 package, the inquirer@8.2.4 package, and the console.table package

   ## Usage